Updated on January 15th, 2025

 5. Behind and underneath trash cans

-The space behind and underneath kitchen trash cans is a hotspot for pantry moth activity, yet it often escapes our notice.
-These areas become repositories for food debris, creating a perfect breeding environment for pantry moths.
-The moist and dark conditions behind or beneath the trash cans provide an ideal setting for moths to lay their eggs, away from the prying eyes of homeowners.
+The space behind and underneath kitchen trash cans is a hotspot for pantry moth activity.
+These areas become repositories for food debris, creating a breeding environment for pantry moths.
+The moist and dark conditions provide an ideal setting for moths to lay their eggs.

-The reason pantry moths are drawn to these areas is the abundance of organic waste, which offers a rich food source for their larvae.
+Organic waste offers a rich food source for larvae.
 Additionally, the infrequent cleaning of these spots allows moth populations to grow undisturbed.

 Combatting the trash can threat

-To mitigate this risk, it's essential to clean behind and underneath trash cans regularly, removing the debris that attracts moths.
-Using Pantry Moth Traps for pantry near these areas can further protect your home by capturing adult moths before they have the chance to reproduce.
+To mitigate this risk, clean behind and underneath trash cans regularly, removing debris that attracts moths.
+Using Pantry Moth Traps for pantry near these areas can further protect your home by capturing adult moths before they have the opportunity to reproduce.

 Prevention tip: Make it a habit to clean around and under trash cans during your regular trash disposal routine.